-The suspicions Ruth Paine experienced in Nicaragua referred to in the 2022 film, The Assassination & Mrs. Paine, reflect a cruel epistemological circularity in which prior claims and suspicions of JFK assassination conspiracy researchers directly originated and caused those suspicions of Ruth when she arrived in Managua, Nicaragua, in 1991 for her second time as director of ProNica.
-In circular reasoning, the suspicions in Nicaragua, arising from some JFK assassination conspiracy writings about Ruth, are claimed as confirmation that the suspicions of her role in the JFK assassination are true.
+These suspicions reflect a cruel epistemological circularity in which prior claims and suspicions of some JFK assassination researchers directly originated and caused suspicions of Ruth when she arrived in Managua, Nicaragua, in 1991 for her second visit as director of ProNica.
+Then in circular reasoning, the suspicions in Nicaragua have been claimed as confirmation that the suspicions of her role in the 1963 John F. Kennedy assassination are true.
 The suspicions at each end are cited as evidence for the truth of the suspicions at the other end.

-The primary source documents for the allegations against Ruth Paine in Nicaragua are two texts written close to the time of the events by Sue Wheaton, titled "Incident in February/March 1991 in Nicaragua", dated April 20, 1991, and Addendum dated Jan 28, 1992, at http://jfkpage.com/Paine/Occurrence in Nicaragua.pdf.
+The primary source documents for the allegations against Ruth Paine in Nicaragua are two texts written close to the time of the events by Sue Wheaton, titled "Incident in February/March 1991 in Nicaragua", dated April 20, 1991, and an Addendum dated Jan 28, 1992, at http://jfkpage.com/Paine/Occurrence in Nicaragua.pdf.

 Sue Wheaton was in Nicaragua as part of ecumenical church work, not herself a Friend.
 On Feb 5, 1991, Ruth Paine attended a meeting of the governing council of the Ben Linder House in Managua soon after her arrival.
-Jon Roise, director of Friends work in Nicaragua which included being resident director of a Friends hospitality house, El Centro de Los Amigos (Friends Center) in Managua, and responsible for carrying out ProNica's work on the ground in Nicaragua, was a member of the Ben Linder House Council.
+Jon Roise, director of Friends work in Nicaragua which included being resident director of a Friends hospitality house, El Centro de Los Amigos (Friends Center) in Managua, and carrying out ProNica's work on the ground in Nicaragua, was a member of the Ben Linder House Council.
 Ruth, not a member of the Council, accompanied Jon and participated in the meeting as a guest.